danilomoraisgustavo/blog-challenge/docs/ARCHITECTURE.md

 └──────────────────────────────────────────────────────────────┘
 ```

-The architecture intentionally avoids unnecessary complexity such as ECS, Kubernetes, load balancers, or distributed systems.
+The platform focuses on robustness through simplicity—avoiding unnecessary complexity such as ECS, Kubernetes, or load balancers.
-This decision aligns with the challenge guidelines and optimizes cost, observability, and ease of deployment.

-## 3. Components and Responsibilities
+## 3. Components and Their Responsibilities

 ### 3.1 Frontend (React + Nginx)

-- Built using Vite for fast compilation.
+- Built using Vite for fast compilation
-- Delivered via Nginx using a lightweight configuration.
+- Served via Nginx using a minimal configuration
+- Stateless: all dynamic data is fetched from the backend
-- Calls backend through REST interface (`/articles`, `/articles/:id`).
+- Communicates with backend through `/articles`, `/articles/:id`, `/health`
-- Stateless by design; depends entirely on backend for dynamic content.

 ### 3.2 Backend (Node.js + Express)

-The backend layer handles:
+The backend handles:

-- REST API for articles
+- REST API for articles and tournaments
-- AI article generation using HuggingFace Inference API
+- AI-driven content generation
-- Scheduled jobs using `node-cron`
+- Scheduled article creation every 8 hours
-- Database initialization (schema creation on startup)
+- DB initialization on startup
-- Logging and error propagation
+- Logging and exception propagation

-The decision to place cron jobs inside the backend container rather than at EC2 level ensures:
+Running cron jobs _inside the container_ ensures:

-- Portability
-- Versioning of cron behavior
+- Versioned behavior (cron logic changes with deployments)
-- Isolation
-- Easier debugging and local reproduction
+- Easy debugging locally or inside EC2
+- Better reproducibility across environments
+- No dependency on host-level cron

-### 3.3 PostgreSQL
+### 3.3 PostgreSQL (Persistent Storage)

-Chosen for reliability, familiarity, SQL support, and ability to scale vertically if needed.

-Schema is intentionally minimal:
+Chosen for:

+- Reliability and ACID guarantees
+- Low operational overhead
+- Compatibility with Docker and local development
+- Easy vertical scalability

+Minimal schema:

 ```
 articles (